• Skip to content

 2. Address low stomach acid to ensure optimal nutrient absorption.

-Remember when we talked about the causes for fatigue and muscle weakness, and how one root cause — nutrient depletions — was affected by low stomach acid?
+Remember when we talked about the causes of fatigue and muscle weakness, and how one root cause — nutrient depletions — was affected by low stomach acid?
 I find that this is a common issue in people with Hashimoto’s and can affect the absorption of many vital nutrients.
-I recommend you review this earlier article to determine if you may have low stomach acid — and if so, try the recommended Rootcology supplement, Betain with Pepsin (this was a game changer for me!).
-Sufficient stomach acid for nutrient absorption will help ensure that vital nutrients such as carnitine, iron, zinc, and B-vitamins are readily absorbed.

 3. Address low iron levels.

 As I mentioned earlier, iron is a cofactor for the biosynthesis of carnitine in our bodies, and I find that low levels of iron (with or without anemia) can greatly affect fatigue and many other symptoms (such as hair loss, a problem I had for many years).
 Diet is a factor here (with meat once again being the best source).
-Many of my clients find that bumping up their vitamin C helps with iron absorption.
-For additional recommendations relating to low iron and iron anemia, including testing you can do, please review this previous article.

 4. Optimize your carnitine levels!